Here's the Latest on Odell Beckham Jr.

-Odell Beckham Jr. 'Weighing Options,' as Multiple Teams Target Star Wide Receiver

-CINCINNATI — Odell Beckham Jr. is a free agent for the first time in his career.
+CINCINNATI — Odell Beckham Jr. could wait a few more days before making a decision in free agency.

-Multiple teams are interested in the 29-year-old, including the Seahawks, Saints, Packers and Patriots.

-Beckham became a free agent on Tuesday and could make a decision as soon as Wednesday according to Kim Jones.
+The three-time Pro Bowler has multiple offers, but might not sign with a team until after the Week 10 games are played.

+"I think he wants a home more than catch lightning in a bottle, make the playoffs," Ian Rapoport of NFL Network said on Thursday.
+"Have a place where he can play the next two or three years."

 Make sure you bookmark All Bengals for the latest NFL news, exclusive interviews, film breakdowns and so much more!